wraihan/jalur-gemilang/1cm_rescaled/elips/pindaan_lesen.md

 ---

-## Additional Terms in Relation to the MIT License (Specific to the Use of the Jalur Gemilang):
+## Additional Terms in Relation to the MIT License (Specific to the Use of the "Jalur Gemilang"):

-This code generates the **Jalur Gemilang**, the national flag of Malaysia.
+This code generates the "**Jalur Gemilang**", the national flag of Malaysia.

 While the code is licensed under the permissive MIT License, users are respectfully advised that the flag design is a protected national symbol under Malaysian law, particularly the **Emblems and Names (Prevention of Improper Use) Act 1963**.